 6. “Is therapy really confidential?”

 As therapists, we understand how hard it is to be vulnerable, and in therapy, you really have to be open about personal things to get the most out of it.
 Our ethics and law mandate us to keep things confidential.
 Confidentiality is the first aspect of therapy we discuss when starting because how can we expect you to be vulnerable with us if you don’t trust us?
 Sure, there are circumstances we can’t keep private, but your therapist should go over that with you from the beginning, so you know what to expect.

-I won’t sugar coat things…therapy can be a challenging process.
+I hope the 6 common misconceptions about therapy shared above have helped you to better understand the importance of therapy.
+I won’t sugar coat things… therapy can be a challenging process.
 But, don’t rewarding things often come with at least some challenges?
 If you’re thinking about seeing a therapist, I recommend just sending a quick email or picking up the phone to briefly talk to a therapist and see how you feel.
-You may be surprised with how comfortable it feels right from the get go.
-One of our psychologists at Uplift Psychology Group might be a good fit for you, so give us a call!
+You may be surprised with how comfortable it feels right from the get-go.
+One of our San Jose psychologists at Uplift Psychology Group might be a good fit for you, so give us a call!

 Experienced Therapy & Counseling in San Jose, CA